 After deleting and mettling the two disks (R and S) in a pool and creating a simple storage space (virtual drive with letter U), here are the results.

-I also measured CPU usage when writing files to physical disks and virtual drive storage, and found no substantial differences.
+I also measured the use of the CPU during the writing of files on physical records and on the virtual unit of the storage space, and I have not found substantial differences.

 Moving the storage pool to another computer

-Another test I carried out is to move the storage pool to another computer (always running Windows 10 operating system).
-I connected the two hard drives by means of two docking stations to the USB ports of the second computer.
+Another test I made consists in moving the storage pool to another computer (always with Windows 10 operating system).
+I connected the two hard disks by means of two docking stations to the USB ports of the second computer.

-even on the second computer the storage space retains the same properties that I had set on the source computer except for the virtual drive letter which can be changed to Disk management.
+Also on the second computer, the storage space maintains the same properties that I had set to the computer of origin, with the exception of the letter of the virtual unit, which can be changed in Disk management.

 I tried to put files, from the second computer, in the simple storage space of Windows 10.